Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-Tell your child's healthcare provider if anyone in your child's family has a history of allergies or a milk allergy.
-Tell him when your child first started having a reaction to milk.
+Tell your child's healthcare provider if your child has a family history of allergies, eczema, or milk allergy.
+Tell the provider when your child first started having a reaction to milk.
 Describe the reaction and how long it lasts.
-Your child may need additional testing if he developed anaphylaxis after he was exposed to a trigger and then exercised.
+More testing may be needed if anaphylaxis developed after your child was exposed to a trigger and then exercised.
 This is called exercise-induced anaphylaxis.
 A trigger can be any food or a specific food your child is allergic to.
 Your child may need any of the following:

 - A skin prick test is used to check for an allergic reaction.
 Your child's healthcare provider will scratch your child's skin and add a small amount of milk protein.
-He will watch for signs of an allergic reaction, such as hives or swelling.
+The provider will watch for signs of an allergic reaction, such as hives or swelling.

 - A sample of your child's blood may be checked for a reaction to milk protein.

 - An elimination test may be used if your child does not have an immediate allergic reaction to milk protein.
 Your child will not eat or drink any milk products for a few weeks.
-He will then be given a milk product.
-His healthcare provider will watch for a reaction.
-Your child may need to have this test repeated every 6 to 12 months to see if he might be able to start having milk.
+Your child will then be given a milk product.
+Your child's healthcare provider will watch for a reaction.
+Your child may need to have this test repeated every 6 to 12 months to check for an ongoing reaction.